2006 United States Senate election in Washington: Minimum wage

-Millionaire Amendment
+Millionaire's amendment

 On August 11, Mike McGavick loaned his campaign $2 million.
-Some observers thought that the donation could trigger "millionaire's amendment" of the 2002 Campaign Reform Act which is intended to help candidates compete against wealthy opponents that self-finance their campaigns.
-The amendment allows supporters of the wealthy candidate's opponents to donate up to $12,600 in the primary and another $12,600 in the general election instead of $2,100 in the primary and general election.
-The McGavick campaign denied the amendment applies to Cantwell as the loan was made prior to the primary election and would only affect his Republican opponents.
+Some observers thought that the donation could trigger a "millionaire's amendment" of the 2002 Campaign Reform Act, which is intended to help candidates compete against wealthy opponents who self-finance their campaigns.
+The amendment allows supporters of the wealthy candidate's opponents to donate up to $12,600 in the primary and another $12,600 in the general election, instead of $2,100 in the primary and general election.
+The McGavick campaign denied that the amendment applied to Cantwell, as the loan was made prior to the primary election and would only affect his Republican opponents.

-On August 29, the FEC issued a unanimous ruling on the question, saying that the millionaire's amendment was currently only triggered for McGavick's opponents in the primary; however, if either McGavick or Cantwell carry over some of their donations to their own campaign that were made in the primary into the general election, these donations would then trigger the Amendment.
+On August 29, the FEC issued a unanimous ruling on the question, saying that the millionaire's amendment was currently only triggered for McGavick's opponents in the primary; however, if either McGavick or Cantwell carried over some of their donations to their own campaign that were made in the primary into the general election, these donations would then trigger the amendment.

-On October 1, Libertarian nominee Bruce Guthrie loaned his campaign nearly $1.2 million, but it is unclear if the loan triggers the amendment for McGavick and Cantwell.
-Both Cantwell and McGavick have a significant fund raising lead over Guthrie and the amendment might not be triggered in cases where the self-financed candidate is already out funded by their opponents.
-Guthrie apparently made the loan in order to get himself invited to a televised debate on a western Washington television station and he eventually repaid himself all but $6,000 of the loan.
+On October 1, Libertarian nominee Bruce Guthrie loaned his campaign nearly $1.2 million, but it was unclear if the loan triggered the amendment for McGavick and Cantwell.
+Both Cantwell and McGavick had a significant fundraising lead over Guthrie, and the amendment might not be triggered in cases where the self-financed candidate is already outfunded by their opponents.
+Guthrie apparently made the loan in order to get himself invited to a televised debate on a western Washington station, and he eventually repaid himself all but $6,000 of the loan.

 McGavick's DUI arrest

 The McGavick campaign suffered a setback when on August 24 McGavick claimed on his campaign blog to have been cited in 1993 and charged with driving under the influence of alcohol when he blew a 0.17 in a breath analyzer test, well above the .10 legal limit in Montgomery County, Maryland.
-However, on September 1, the Everett Herald newspaper uncovered the original police report and disclosed that there was several inaccuracies in McGavick's recount, namely that he actually charged with running a "steady red light", not "cutting a yellow a little close" and he was actually arrested for the DUI, not merely cited.
+However, on September 1, the Everett Herald newspaper uncovered the original police report and disclosed that there were several inaccuracies in McGavick's recount, namely that he actually charged with running a "steady red light", not "cutting a yellow a little close," and that he was actually arrested for the DUI, not merely cited.
 The DUI charge was later removed from McGavick's record, in accordance with Maryland law, after completing an alcohol awareness program, paying a fine, and a year's probation.
-According to Jennifer Duffy of The Cook Political Report, McGavick's undermined the rationale of his campaign that he was not acting like a typical politician and his omissions caused cynical voters to think he acted like a typical politician.
+According to Jennifer Duffy of The Cook Political Report, McGavick undermined the rationale of his campaign that he was not acting like a typical politician and his omissions caused cynical voters to think he acted like a typical politician.